 The Top 30 honorees will be celebrated and the 2017 NCAA Woman of the Year will be named at the annual banquet Oct.
 22 in Indianapolis.

 The NCAA Woman of the Year program has recognized graduating female student-athletes for excellence in academics, athletics, community service and leadership since its inception in 1991.

 Smith, a recent graduate from Pottsville, Pa., had an amazing career for the Tigers, as she was a standout in both women's soccer and track & field.
 In soccer, Smith was the goalkeeper for the Tigers and helped backstop HFU to a berth in the 2016 CACC Women's Soccer Championship semifinals.
 She was named to the All-Tournament Team for leading Holy Family to the semis.

 Prior to the semis, at the annual CACC Women's Soccer Championship Banquet, Smith earned the Top XV Award for having the highest cumulative grade point average of all soccer competitors at the finals site.
 She owned a perfect 4.0 GPA in her major of biology, as that mark also allowed her to earn the Top XV Award at the women's track & field championship back in May.

 ABOUT THE CACC

 The Central Atlantic Collegiate Conference is an NCAA Division II Conference composed of 14 institutions in Connecticut, Delaware, New Jersey, New York, and Pennsylvania.
 The member institutions are Bloomfield College, Caldwell University, Chestnut Hill College, Concordia (N.Y.)
 College, Dominican (N.Y.)
-College, Felician University, Georgian Court University, Goldey-Beacom College, Holy Family University, Nyack College, Philadelphia University, Post University of Waterbury, University of the Sciences, and Wilmington University.
+College, Felician University, Georgian Court University, Goldey-Beacom College, Holy Family University, Thomas Jefferson University, Nyack College, Post University of Waterbury, University of the Sciences, and Wilmington University.